VB-Script Events and Macros / PDF Printer

-The PDF writer now features VBScript macros and event handlers.
+The PDF writer now features VBScript macros and event handlers (from Professional Edition or higher).
 This means that you can now hook into the process of PDF creation by writing your own Visual Basic event handlers.
 You can also use Visual Basic Script in your macros for output file name, author, title, subject, and keyword properties.

 VBScript events are an extremely strong tool for customizing the PDF writer for use in your own software.
 Writing the right event handlers gives you complete control over the PDF or image output and the dialogs shown to the user in the process.
 It enables you to bypass the normal dialogs and insert your own dialogs written in the programming language of your choice.